arihant-bhuyan/Investment-Portfolio/README.md

 # Python Data Extraction for Investment Portfolio Project

-This script automates the extraction and preparation of historical stock data for key tickers, utilizing the `yfinance` library to fetch and clean data for various financial instruments.
+This script is used to extract and prepare historical stock data for key tickers, utilizing the `yfinance` library to fetch and clean data for various financial instruments.

 ## Key Features: